Irene-AdamsJP/ih_datamadpt1120_project_m2/README.md

 ## **Presentation:**

-I had to create a visual representation giving data insights of a diamonds datframe.
+I had to represent visually a diamonds dataframe giving data insights.

 This dataframe has 10 columns:
 - price